Are you considering a nightguard in the Kathmandu area?

 Benefits of wearing a nightguard?

 - Prevents damage to teeth: Teeth grinding causes loss of enamel.
 Loss of hard protective outer covering enamel makes your teeth more susceptible to caries.
 It also makes your teeth more sensitive to cold and later to hot food.
 When this tooth structure loss keeps increasing, it exposes your teeth’ pulp leading to severe pain.
 Teeth grinding can also cause cracks or fractures of weak teeth.
-If the cracks are not too deep, your dentist may do filling.
+If the cracks are not too deep, your dentist may do a filling.
 But deeper cracks and fractures or anything exposing pulp needs more costly treatment like root canal treatment and crown.

 - Prevents TMJ pain: Clenching can cause pain and discomfort in and around the ear area.